jasapp/timeseries/README.md

 What happens if you make a mistake in a step function?
 How will you find it?
 Let's see.
 We'll make a step function that works fine until the balance drops below 5000.
+You should see an exception thrown that contains enough information to duplicate the error.

 ```clojure
 (defn example3-step [x]